 We previously wrote about location scouting tips for filmmakers, but what if you’re on the other side?
-Becoming a filming location can be an exciting and rewarding new chapter as a business or home owner, but can also lead to questions and concerns, especially during a health crisis.
-We’ve prepared a few tips to help guide you through the process, from a production’s initial outreach to filming day, so you know what’s expected for a positive experience.
+Becoming a filming location can be an exciting and rewarding new chapter as a business or home owner, but can also lead to questions and concerns.
+We’ve prepared a few tips to help guide you through the process, from a production’s initial outreach to filming day, so you know what’s expected for a smooth and positive experience.

 One of the first steps in the pre-production process is location scouting.
 A location scout will read the script and create a breakdown – a summary of all the places that are needed for the film or TV series.
 From there, they’ll look online and physically scout locations to provide multiple options for the director and creative team.

 If your house or business is being considered, you might receive a visit from a scout or a letter in your mailbox detailing the project, with the scout’s contact information at the bottom.
-You can then contact the scout to set up a visit of the space and discuss any questions or concerns you have.
+You can contact the scout to set up a visit of the space and discuss any questions or concerns you have.
 During the visit, the scout will take multiple interior and exterior photos, so it’s important that your property is clean and mess-free to best showcase the space.
-Just because your house or business was photographed, it doesn’t mean it will be chosen for that particular project, but it may be considered for future productions.
+We should note that just because your house or business was photographed, it doesn’t mean it will be chosen for that particular project, but it may be considered for future productions.

 We encourage you to contact our office if at any time you have concerns about the legitimacy of a production or location scout.
-We’re aware of all the professional film and TV productions happening in the city and can easily verify if what you received is a real opportunity.
+We know all the professional film and TV productions happening in the city and can easily verify if what you received is a genuine opportunity.

 Filming CBC’s ‘The Best Laid Plans’ at a house in Burrits Rapids

 Once your property has been selected, the location manager will present you with a location agreement (or location release).
 This document serves as a contract between you and the production, detailing key components such as:

 - Date and time your property will be used (including prep, filming, and take down)